 Expenditure: Decreases in net financial resources.
-Expenditures include current operating expenses require the present or future use of net current assets, debt ser- vice and capital outlay.
+Expenditures include current operating expenses require the present or future use of net current assets, debt ser-vice and capital outlay.

-Expenses: This term refers to the outflows or other using up of assets or incurrence of liabilities from rendering services or carrying out other activities that constitute the City's major operations.
+formula is to produce a tax rate that decreases when property of assets or incurrence of liabilities from rendering services or values rise because of inflation and vice versa.
+The intent is to carrying out other activities that constitute the City's major